Path

 A path is a representation of the location of a file or directory within the directory structure.
 It describes the route or sequence of directories one must navigate from the root directory to reach a specific file or directory.
 There are two types of paths:

 • Relative Path: This specifies the location of a file or directory relative to the current working directory.
-It doesn’t start from the root directory but describes the path relative to the directory you are currently in.
-For example, if the current working directory is “/home/user/” and you have a file in the “documents” directory, the relative path might be “documents/file.txt” in Unix-like systems.
+It doesn’t start from the root directory but describes the path relative to the current directory .
+For example, if the current working directory is /home/user/ and there is a file in the documents directory, the relative path might be documents/file.txt in Unix-like systems.